Aya-Jafar/Dashboard-demo/README.md

 This is the repo's for software engineering tasks

-# First Task docs- Dynamic Tree
+# First Task docs - Dynamic Tree

 I used [Mock API](https://mockapi.io) and generate data with this structure: